 I’m co-founder (with Felicity Dowker and Andrew McKiernan) and contributing editor at Thirteen O’Clock, Australian Dark Fiction News and Reviews.
 You can find that here.

 As for other things that fulfill my life, I’m a Kung Fu Instructor and Personal Trainer.
 Helping people get themselves in shape and live longer, healthier lives is extremely satisfying.
 I’ve been a martial artist for as long as I can remember and can’t imagine a life without Kung Fu.
-I run the Illawarra Kung Fu Academy which is a part of the Chan Family Choy Lee Fut system, in which I’m qualified as an International Master.
+I run the Illawarra Kung Fu Academy which is part of the Chan Family Choy Lee Fut system, in which I’m qualified as an International Master.

 I also enjoy photography and music.
 I play guitar (fairly badly).
 I was in a band for some years, but not any more.
 There’s simply not enough hours in a day or days in a week to do all the things I’d like to do.
 I really do miss playing in a band, though.